tiger-pillow/ada_final/index.md

 <img src= './runtime.png' width="40%" height="40%" style = "float: right; margin-left:20px"/>

 ### 4. Nowadays, we are used to the idea of going to see "one movie".
 But did you know that many short films used to be presented together in theatres?
-Since 1888, average runtime has increased, and stablized around 100 minutes.
- Thus the term "feature-length", which refered to the promoted one.
+Since 1888, average runtime has increased, and stablized around 100 minutes.Thus the term "feature-length", which refered to the promoted one.
 As Hitchcock said "The length of a film should be directly related to the endurance of the human bladder".

 <br><br><br>

 ## Plots reveal the impact of historical events on film topics.
 <!-- TODO: a bit of methodology  -->

+- doc2vec model, how you choose the events,
+- table of the regression
+1. Similarity btwen events and plots summary, we present the significant
+- apollo
+-
+2. deduce which one event out of the 25 events has the most impact

+1.

 ## Perception of historical events
+ - overall historical sentiment
+ - look at 25 events
+ - Russian